-The story of the three schools -- Beaches Episcopal School (BES), St. Mark’s Episcopal Day School (SMEDS), and Episcopal School of Jacksonville (ESJ), are coming together to form ESJ as we know it today -- goes back to many visionaries in the Jacksonville community.
-The Reverend Dr. Robert Ray Parks and Jacksonville attorney and Episcopalian, Lucius Buck, had long dreamed of creating an Episcopal high school in Jacksonville, a dream that began with 265 students in September, 1967, on the Munnerlyn Campus, as Jacksonville Episcopal High School (JEHS), now ESJ.
+The story of the three schools -- Beaches Episcopal School (BES), St. Mark's Episcopal Day School (SMEDS), and Episcopal School of Jacksonville (ESJ), are coming together to form ESJ as we know it today -- goes back to many visionaries in the Jacksonville community.
+The Reverend Dr. Robert Ray Parks, Dean of St. John's Cathedral, and Jacksonville attorney and Episcopalian, Lucius Buck, had long dreamed of creating an Episcopal high school in Jacksonville, a dream that began with 265 students in September, 1967, on the Munnerlyn Campus, as Jacksonville Episcopal High School (JEHS), now ESJ.

 But even before JEHS was established, The Rev. Parks had founded St. Paul's by-the-Sea Episcopal Day School, later called Beaches Episcopal School, while he was Rector of St. Paul's by-the-Sea Episcopal Church.
 The parish day school was established in 1957 as a school that would serve pre-kindergarten through sixth grade students, though prekindergarten and kindergarten had been offered since 1952.
 The new school's Board of Trustees included Lucius Buck.
 By 1966-1967 there were six full grades, with Spanish, religion, and physical education offered as enrichment classes.